Azure/CanadaPubSecALZ/docs/policy/authoring-guide.md

 ## Custom policies

 Custom policies and policy sets enable an organization to expand their governance in Azure.
-Prior to creating any custom policies, we recommend searching for a suitable built-in policy through [Azure Policy Definitions](https://portal.azure.com/#blade/Microsoft_Azure_Policy/PolicyMenuBlade/Definitions).
+Prior to creating any custom policies, we recommend searching for a suitable built-in policy through [Azure Policy Definitions][portalAzurePolicyDefinition].
 You can create custom policy sets that contain built-in and custom policies.

 ### **New custom policy definition**